OscarSaharoy/lambda-fibonacci/README.md

 # lambda-fibonacci

-Implementation of the fibonacci sequence in JS using pure lambda calculus (except for printing the list at the end), using Church encoding for data.
+Implementation of the Fibonacci sequence in JS using pure lambda calculus (except for printing the list at the end), using Church encoding for data.